akshshar/xrv9k-aws-ha/README.md

 ```

- --> The above static route and domain name are used to enable applications in XR to access AWS metadata via the 1st data port
+ --> The above static route and tpa update-source config are used to enable docker applications on XR to access AWS metadata via the 1st data port.